bantic-symphony/notes-no-ai-poc/README.md

-# testing_riverpod
+# Notes POC app

-A new Flutter project.
+A Flutter project used to measure time to create a sample app without using AI at all.